 Download Abstracts & Bios here (suitable for printing): (.pdf)

-Would you also like to become a Charter Member of the Long Island Nature Organization, eligible for discounts on publications, nature tours, and other benefits?
+Would you like to become a Charter Member of the Long Island Nature Organization, eligible for discounts on publications, nature tours, and other benefits?
 If so, please go here to join us.